how-to-build-long-term-relationships-with-clients

 Now, this isn’t a simple hi or hello.
 You’ll appear more trustworthy if you ask relevant questions about their business or their project.
 A client gets to know you through what you say and how you say it.

 If you always find that you and your clients have miscommunications when it comes to details of the project, deadlines, or payment issues then this may be a cause of strain in the relationship.
 This can be a reason for a client to not hire you again in the future.
 Remember what you did wrong and learn from your mistakes.
-Experiences from a previous project can be the element that will help you create a long-term relationship with your next client.
+Experience from a previous project, particularly those managed by a client success manager, can be the element that will help you create a long-term relationship with your next client.

 Check out the 7 effective client communications skills on this blog.